Why we built NOMAD- a shipping container shop.

 For electricity, I chose a flexible solution.
 Electrical codes vary greatly from country to country, and a fixed electrical system tied to the container could require reworking the wiring each time I relocated.
 Instead, I opted to install a portable, solar-powered generator.
 This allows me to supply power to the shop without modifying the container itself and gives me the freedom to remove or reconfigure the system as needed, depending on the local requirements of each destination.

-In short, creating a mobile blacksmith shop that could travel the world meant balancing flexibility with compliance, practicality with innovation.
-The result is a fully functional, modular workshop that can be packed up and shipped anywhere, ready for new adventures.
+Creating a mobile blacksmith shop that could travel the world meant balancing flexibility with compliance, practicality with innovation.
+What started as her brilliant idea has become a fully functional, modular workshop that can be packed up and shipped anywhere, ready for new adventures.

 I'll be updating this post with images and more information as I continue.